\(k\)-Means Clustering

 Now note that even with our more-formal discussion, the criteria for deciding on a “best” clustering can still be ambiguous.

-In a partitional clustering, the points are divided into a set of non-overlapping groups.
+Points are divided into a set of non-overlapping groups:

-We are going to assume for now that the number of clusters is given in advance.
+We are going to assume for now that the number of clusters, \(k\), is given in advance.

 The \(k\)-means Algorithm